 If you’re considering a qui tam case, it’s important to act quickly.
 The False Claims Act stipulates that only the first person to file a whistleblower lawsuit can proceed with the case and collect monetary damages.

 Therefore, if someone else with similar knowledge of fraud files a qui tam lawsuit before you, you will lose your opportunity to recover compensation.
 The federal False Claims Act also imposes statutes of limitations on whistleblower claims, which may be from three to 10 years based on the circumstances of the violation.

 If your qui tam case is successful, you can receive between 15 and 30 percent of the monetary damages, depending on whether the government has joined your claim.
 Because whistleblower cases often involve extensive financial fraud, the reward for filing a lawsuit under the False Claims Act can be substantial.

 Furthermore, the False Claims Act protects workers who file qui tam cases from retaliation by their employers.
 Although an employer will learn the identity of the person filing a qui tam lawsuit after the court lifts the seal on the case, the employer may not fire, demote, dock the pay of, or otherwise discriminate against an employee who is acting as a whistleblower.

 Employers who attempt to retaliate may be held accountable for additional damages.

 If you believe you have significant evidence of a person or organization who has defrauded the government, please contact The Long Brothers by phone at (251) 432-2277 or complete our online form for your confidential, no-cost consultation.
-Our experienced attorneys are proud to represent whistleblowers from the greater Mobile area and throughout Alabama.
+Our experienced Alabama whistleblower lawyers are proud to represent whistleblowers from the greater Mobile area and throughout Alabama.